ibexa/documentation-developer/docs/commerce/commerce.md

 ---
-description: The commerce component of Ibexa DXP covers all steps or making a transaction, from adding products to a wishlist or to cart, through checkout and payment, to accessing transactional documents afterwards.
+description: The commerce component of Ibexa DXP covers various steps of making a transaction from listing available products, through adding products to a cart, to checkout and confirmation.
 edition: commerce
 ---

 # Commerce

-The commerce component of [[= product_name =]] covers all steps or making a transaction, from adding products to a wishlist or to cart, through checkout and payment, to accessing transactional documents afterwards.
+The commerce component of [[= product_name =]] covers various steps of making a transaction, from listing available products, through adding products to a cart, to checkout and confirmation.

 [[= cards([
 "commerce/cart/cart",